 Chart 1: Study Selection Flow Chart (PRISMA Style

-2.5 Data Extraction:
+2.5 Data Extraction

 Data were collected using a pre-developed structured questionnaire for this review to be coherent and comprehensive.
 Data were independently extracted by two reviewers, and discrepancies were resolved through discussion.
 Data that was extracted were first bibliographic and methodological data (author, publication year, origin).